GaijinEntertainment/daScript/doc/source/reference/language/expressions.rst

         print()
         lpipe() <| "this is string constant"

-In the example above string constant will be piped to the print expression on the previous line.
+In the example above, the string constant will be piped to the print expression on the previous line.
 This allows piping of multiple blocks while still using significant whitespace syntax.

 ^^^^^^^^^^^^^^^^^^^^^